 • Together for Health School Program for 7th and 9th grades

 • Health & Medical Education Presentations – lung cancer, breast cancer, colon cancer

-Our Community Relations Office at (570) 253-8990 can be contacted for more information, or click on the Events tab to find a list of events and opportunities to help you take control of your health.
+Our Community Health office at (570) 253-8990 can be contacted for more information, or click on the Events tab to find a list of events and opportunities to help you take control of your health.

 The Wayne Memorial Health Foundation at (570) 253-8272 also offers mini-grants to help launch health-related community initiatives, such as a swim program for at-risk schoolchildren.
 Visit the Foundation at www.wmh.org/health_foundation.